karlscode/karlscode/README.md

 My name is Carlos Anderson.

-👨🏽‍🏫 I am a teacher of systems development.
+👨🏽‍🏫 I am a teacher of systems development <p>
 👨🏽‍💻 I’m currently working from home on personal projects.
 🔭 I’m looking to collaborate on open source projects.
 🌱 I’m currently learning: